 This is critical because A+AC’s Bayesian Bandit allocation, as analyzed by Eric Seufert on MobileDevMemo, makes it structurally unable to give new, unproven creative a fair evaluation.
 This is why creative variation drives more CPA variance within the same account, making systematic creative testing in manual campaigns essential before scaling winners in A+AC.
 For apps spending under $300/day, start with manual campaigns exclusively until you’ve identified 5-8 winning creatives and can consolidate into A+AC.

-For apps spending $1,000+/day, the typical split we recommend at RocketShip HQ is 70-80% of budget in A+AC and 20-30% in manual campaigns for testing.
+In our experience, most of budget should flow toward your best-performing automated campaigns, with a meaningful portion reserved for testing manual campaigns.
 Here is what that workflow looks like in practice: each week, your creative team produces 5-10 new assets.

-Those go into manual test ad sets at $75/day each, optimized for installs to accumulate data fast.
+those go into manual test ad sets at a modest daily budget, optimized for installs to accumulate data fast.
+After an initial test period, any creative beating your CPA benchmark gets promoted into A+AC.
+Creatives that significantly underperform get killed.
 After 5 days, any creative beating your CPA benchmark by 10%+ gets promoted into A+AC.
 Creatives that underperform by more than 20% get killed.

 This pipeline is what keeps A+AC fueled with fresh winners and prevents the creative fatigue that, according to AppsFlyer’s 2024 Creative Optimization report, degrades campaign performance by 15-25% within 2-3 weeks if creative is not refreshed.
 These performance degradation patterns align with AppsFlyer’s 2025 Performance Index findings showing that Google Ads and Meta remain dominant self-attributing networks for both gaming and non-gaming apps, but only when advertisers maintain consistent creative refresh cycles.